radwanaltaf/assignment/README.md

 2. I have used a styledComponents folder to store any components where a default style is needed such as custom Font globally, alternatively we can also use one file to export all styled components in a file called themed.js
+3. An improvement that could be made is making a common file for the Animated box that shows the text Post when comment is Posted, as this Animated text box can also be used to display "Deleted" after a comment is deleted.
+4. I have not implemented the store posts so users can view them offline even if they kill the app due to time constraint.
+We could use React Native SQLite Storage or WatermelonDB (prefered) to implement this though.